aviart/gd-star-rating/readme.txt

 * Rating of comments
 * Multiple ratings
 * Review rating for posts and pages
+* Review rating for posts and pages with multi ratings
 * Review rating for comments
 * Ajax rating support using jQuery
 * Voting rules on post/page base